lorenzi-nicolas/lorenzi-nicolas/README.md

 :star: I'm currently working on an open-source project named [Luos](https://github.com/Luos-io)

-:boom: As a hobby, I am a trumpet player and I am currently learning the piano.
+:boom: As a hobby, I am a trumpet player and I am currently learning piano.